drifter-handbook/drifter-handbook.github.io/_posts/2015-01-6-Quart-Tart.md

 -Drifter Cannon: They appear to be friendly towards one another, but Quart Tart's steadfast loyalty to Freshtovia may fall in direct conflict with the metal one.

 -Herbert Muenster: While thankful for his assistance with his arm, after that day Quart Tart is visibly nervous around Muenster.
+After the ranch wine events, Quart Tart is even more nervous and isn't sure what his next move will be.

 -Storyweaver: Quart Tart doesn't want to talk about this.